VKudlay/LTV-MeshPoseTransfer/README.md

   - This is where we got the starter ARKit + Fcl model to transfer from
 - [GitHub - kugelrund/mesh_segmentation: A python addon for mesh segmentation in blender using spectral clustering methods](https://github.com/kugelrund/mesh_segmentation)
   - Starter code for segmentation routine (had to build upon it to support blender incorporation and vertex-based graph stuff)
+- On my end, I used ChatGPT occasionally to speed up development.
+  - Was especially helpful for blender-related boilerplate and refactoring.
+  - Wasn't very helpful for model tuning and math debugging.